-Maybe you’ve heard flight prices are rising, and that may be true.
+Maybe you’ve heard flight prices are set to rise with gas prices skyrocketing … and that may be true.
 More people are returning to travel and fuel prices have been climbing.
 But that ignores the single biggest factor that keeps airfare prices low: Airlines are competing for your business with cheap flights.
-And that competition is heating up.
+And that competition is still heating up.

 Just like McDonald’s versus Burger King or Ford versus Chevy, the airline industry is cutthroat.
 They constantly attack each others’ turf by discounting fares to competitors’ hubs, hoping to poach customers with cheap flights.
-Over just the last few weeks, we’ve seen it again and again and again, resulting in $200 roundtrip flights nationwide to the Caribbean, Colombia, and elsewhere.
+Over just the last few months, we’ve seen it again and again and again, resulting in $200 roundtrip flights nationwide to the Caribbean, South America, Mexico, Hawaii, and beyond.

 What’s a Fare War?